 With a continuous push toward contactless payments coupled with cards offering the convenience of not digging around for exact change, consumers would rather pull out their plastic.

-As more people swipe away, businesses may take notice of the transaction fees adding up.
-This is why many charge a credit card convenience fee.
+As more people swipe away, businesses may take notice of the fees adding up.
+Small business owners may start thinking about how to offset credit card processing fees.
+This is why many charge a convenience fee for credit card processing.

 80% of consumers prefer card payments over cash.